BrendonKootz/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+	- It's a very simple way of keeping track of user data when there is a whole lot going on.

 2. What does bcrypt do to help us store passwords in a secure manner.
 	- Provides a hashing and "salting" method to a password before storage.

 3. What does bcrypt do to slow down attackers?
+	- Bcrypt itself is a "slow algorithm", meaning the time it takes to come up with a password dictionary is generally a lot longer than other forms of hashing.

 4. What are the three parts of the JSON Web Token?
+	-Header, Payload and Signature
 ## Project Set Up

 Follow these steps to set up and work on your project: